jadudm/some-stories/index.md

 layout: hello
 ---

-One is a story for people who do the things.

-Another is about turning knobs.

-All people can, of course, read all stories.

-## About The Stories

 The stories are meant to be interacted with.

 In all cases, the stories start with simple assumptions and approximations.